rmsrosa/UnitfulAssets.jl/README.md

 Several **assets** such as cash, stock, and commodity are created as Unitful objects.
 A new dimension is created for each asset, along with its reference unit.
 Being an extension of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl), asset units play nicely along with Unitful's quantities, units, and dimensions.

-A `Market` type is defined as `Dict{AssetsPair,Rate}`, in which `AssetsPair` is a tuple of Strings corresponding to the base and quote assets, and `Rate` contains a positive `Unitful.Quantity` with the corresponding quote-ask rate for the pair.
+An `ExchangeMarket` type is defined as `Dict{AssetsPair,Rate}`, in which `AssetsPair` is a tuple of Strings corresponding to the base and quote assets, and `Rate` contains a positive `Unitful.Quantity` with the corresponding quote-ask rate for the pair.

-Based on an given `Market` instance, a conversion can be made from the "quote" asset to the "base" asset.
+Based on a given `ExchangeMarket` instance, a conversion can be made from the "quote" asset to the "base" asset.
 This conversion is implemented as an extended dispatch for `Unitful.uconvert`.

 All defined assets are listed in [src/pkgdefaults.jl](src/pkgdefaults.jl).
 Some currency symbols are also defined and are listed in [src/currencysymbols.jl](src/currencysymbols.jl).